Escape to the woods!Newbourne Woodland Campsite

-No, £25 per pitch for up to three people in a tent includes everything. £20 charge for tiny lightweight one man backpacker’s tents.
-No extra charge for dogs, visitors, hot showers, loan of fire pit and/or bbq (subject to availability – ask when booking), the use of local maps and information about local amenities, and loan of books.
-The only things we charge for are logs, at £5 a crate, and charcoal for the barbecue – our own, made on site – at £2.50 per bucket.
+No, £28 per pitch for up to three people in a tent includes everything. £22 charge for cyclists with tiny lightweight one man backpacker’s tents.
+No extra charge for dogs, visitors, hot showers, loan of fire pit and/or bbq (subject to availability), the use of local maps and information about local amenities, and loan of books.
+The only things we charge for are logs, at £8 a crate, and charcoal for the barbecue – our own, made on site – at £5 per bucket.

 Is there parking on site?